 Studies have shown that repeated high doses of ketamine can be toxic in several ways, with pronounced toxicity to brain cells noted during prolonged exposure exceeding 24 hours.
 Issues can also happen within the urinary tract, such as white cysts, blood, and loss of bladder control.
 These cases are increasing each year, especially due to the drug’s rise popularity coinciding with a lack of knowledge regarding the substance.
 This phenomena is beginning to attract the attention of several large media outlets.

 Many other substances can enhance the effects of Ketamine, thus increasing the chance of feeling overwhelmed, or experiencing a K-Hole.
+This effect is particularly strong with any CYP3A4 inhibitors, such as diazepam, and CYP2B6 inhibitors, such as orphenadrine, due to the way they increase plasma concentrations of ketamine caused by inhibition of its metabolites.

 Although taking K in a controlled medical setting has an extremely low potential for addiction.
 Many addiction clinics claim to be treating a large amount of patients with ketamine dependence.
 We still don’t have a conclusive study on how ketamine addiction works, but we do have some idea on the mechanisms standing behind it.